 Perilous Environmental Problems

-The western migration is once again in trouble, along with the eastern migration.
 Similar to the eastern Monarch journey, one problem in the West is habitat loss due to development and changes in agricultural uses of herbicides that eliminate milkweeds.
-A second problem that High Country cites is drought and greater summer heat along the West Coast.
+A second problem according to High Country News is drought and greater summer heat along the West Coast.

-A March 2013 article in The New York Times concerning the plunging eastern migration notes a variety of problems:
+A March 2013 article in The New York Times concerning the plunging eastern migration noted a variety of problems:

 - Illegal logging northwest of Mexico City where Monarchs overwinter in Oyamel Fir (Abies religiosa) forests, has caused their winter habitat to shrink from 50 acres to less than three.